-

 Levi-Civita Symbol (Part II)

 Continuing from part I, we’d like to go further and handle objects of form \(\mathbf{u} \times (\mathbf{v} \times \mathbf{w})\).
-However this would involve multiplication of two Levi-Cevita symbols which needs to be resolved.
-It turns out we can do so through calculating determinants of matrices.
+However, this would involve multiplication of two Levi-Cevita symbols.
+Fortunately, we can achieve this by calculating the determinant of a product of two matrices.

 -